pingcap/docs-cn/faq/tidb-faq.md

 #### Does TiDB support distributed transactions?

 Yes.
-TiDB distributes transactions across your cluster, whether it is a few nodes in a single location or many [nodes across multiple datacenters](/geo-redundancy-deployment.md).
+TiDB distributes transactions across your cluster, whether it is a few nodes in a single location or many [nodes across multiple data centers](/multi-data-centers-in-one-city-deployment.md).

 Inspired by Google's Percolator, the transaction model in TiDB is mainly a two-phase commit protocol with some practical optimizations.
 This model relies on a timestamp allocator to assign the monotone increasing timestamp for each transaction, so conflicts can be detected.
 [PD](/architecture.md#placement-driver-server) works as the timestamp allocator in a TiDB cluster.